-A history on foot: How Mumbai’s cosmopolitan history shaped Indian nationalism
+A history on foot: How Mumbai’s cosmopolitan past shaped Indian nationalism

 Many of Gandhi experiments, such as interfaith prayer meetings and support for the Khilafat movement, were designed to create a broad, inclusive umbrella movement that could transcend existing social and religious divisions.

-Prashant Kidambi has also written about this paradox.
+Prashant has also written about this paradox.
 “The emphasis on unity was the most essential part of the nationalists’ message – they wanted people to come together as Indians irrespective of religion,” he said.
 “Yet these very streets became battlegrounds where the nationalist fervour clashed with communal sentiments.
 Our secular ideals came to us through a very hard lesson – this is something we should remember and aspire to.”

 Nonetheless, the years that Gandhi spent in Bombay residing at Mani Bhavan during the 1920s and 30s were crucial for the development of his pan-Indian methods and goals.
 The cosmopolitanism that Bombay had to offer, became vital in shaping Gandhi’s vision of an India that could transcend religion and social divides to come together against colonial oppression.